 If you are not a medical professional, you cannot administer Botox.
 In order to be eligible, you must be a doctor, physician, nurse, physician’s assistant, or dentist.
 You will need to need to show your degree, transcripts, or both upon enrolling in a Botox certification course, which brings us to step 2.

 There are many Botox training courses out there.
 However, you’re going to want to find one that is reputable, accredited and meets all proper requirements.
 It’s also best to seek out a Botox training course that has expert professionals with many years of experience teaching your classes.

 Another thing to keep in mind is hands-on training.
 Although classroom education teaches you a lot, it’s important to choose a course that also provides you will clinicals.
 This will help you become comfortable with the Botox injection process.
 There are also many schools that offer medical professionals CE/CME credits once you’ve completed training.

 It’s normal for schools to ask for a deposit upon enrolling in a Botox training course.
 Once you’ve done that, you’re ready to attend.

 National Laser Institute is a leading medical esthetic school that offers Botox and cosmetic injectables certification.
 Courses range from as little as one weekend to a 2-week course.
 Botox training with National Laser Institute includes learning from industry experts (nurses, doctors and other professionals in this field), hands-on training in a luxury medical spa and CE/CME credits upon course completion.
 NLI also provides access to our online medical esthetic library for further information and resources.

 4. Earn Your Botox Certification

-National Laser Institute is capable of answering any and all questions regarding how to get certified in Botox injections.
+National Laser Institute is capable of answering any and all questions regarding how to get certified in Botox and other cosmetic injectables.
 They have set a gold standard for medical esthetics training and train countless medical professionals each year.
-To learn more, simply fill out the form on your right or call 800.982.6817.